utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 On the Details tab:
 * Set GPO status to: **User configuration settings disabled**

-## Firewall Policies on PAWs
+## Firewall IPSec Policies on PAWs
-Create a new GPO on the DOMAIN.COM\Domain Controllers OU called **Security - Firewall - IPSec - PAW** with the following settings:
+Create a new GPO on the DOMAIN.COM\Company\Computers OU called **Security - Firewall - IPSec - PAW** with the following settings:

 ***Computer Configuration > Policies > Windows Settings > Security Settings > Windows Firewall with Advanced Security***